wy65701436/community/proposals/new/robot-account.md

 ## Motivation

-Currently, Harbor only has the capability of using the registered user to access resources, and do not support user to pull image with token.
+There are a lot of requirements from community would like to have the ability to work harbor with robot account.
+But, Harbor only has the capability of using the registered user to access resources, and do not support user to pull image with robot acccout.

+## User Stories

+### Story 1
+As a project administrator, I want to be able to create a robot account and grant project read/write permission to it.

+### Story 2
+As a dev ops developer, I want to be able to use the token of robot account to pull image.

 ## Solution

 This proposal only targets on the pull/push images workflow, and the design includes DB, API, authn/authz.

-### DB scheme/model
+### DB scheme

 1, the robot account is not a harbor user, so an new table introduced to store the robot info.